ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 - Encoding: The histogram uses position on a common scale (vertical for frequency and horizontal for genre diversity scores), which is highly effective for showing distributions and identifying the shape of data (e.g., normal, skewed, multimodal).
 - Expressiveness: The visualization remains expressive since it directly represents the data characteristics without unnecessary elements.
 - Effectiveness: It provides an intuitive view of frequency distributions but does not explicitly show measures like quartiles, outliers, or central tendency (which a boxplot or violin plot can).
 Filtering via a dropdown enables users to compare distributions across music effect categories, though comparisons might require flipping between views.
-- Limitations: Bin size selection can impact interpretability.
+- Limitations: Selecting different bin sizes can impact interpretability.
 It is also harder to make direct comparisons between categories unless displayed side by side.

 2) Boxplot
 - Encoding: The boxplot also uses position on a common scale, but instead of showing full distributions, it summarizes the data via quartiles, median, whiskers, and outliers.